In most cases, are categorized by blackheads and whiteheads.

 Azelaic acid comes from a naturally occurring acid that is often found in whole-grains, cereals, and also in animal products.
 In addition, it has antibacterial properties.

-20% of azelaic acid cream tends to be effective just as other conventional acne treatment if used twice a day for at-least four weeks.
-To enhance its effectiveness, use a combination of azelaic acid with erythromycin.
+20% of azelaic acid cream tends to be effective just as other conventional acne treatment if used twice a day for at least four weeks.
+To enhance its effectiveness, use a combination of an azelaic acid with erythromycin.

 You can use Salicylic acid in-order to prevent plugged hair follicles.
 It is available as leave-on and wash-off products.
 Based on studies, it shows that its effectiveness is limited to users.

 For inflammatory acne, it is recommended to apply a 5% of Dapsone gel twice a day, more regards to adult women suffering from acne.
 Side effects: dryness and redness.

 To treat moderate and severe acne, an oral antibiotic will be needed so as to reduce bacteria and reduce inflammation.
 In normal occasions, Tetracycline is used as a first choice when treating acne.